The following are eligible without prior approval:

 Additional Notes about Mentor Eligibility and Availability:

-- For summer undergraduate research programs, we strongly encourage faculty members to mentor no more than two student projects per summer (SURF, REAP, and/or summer Undergraduate Research Awards combined), to ensure that individual students receive sufficient guidance and supervision for their research.
+- For summer undergraduate research programs, we strongly encourage faculty members to mentor no more than two student projects per summer (REAP, SURF, IROP, and/or summer Undergraduate Research Awards combined), to ensure that individual students receive sufficient guidance and supervision for their research.
 For faculty mentors who believe they have a strong rationale for mentoring more than two student projects per summer, please contact the Hamel Center director before the application deadline.